 KuneKune Pigs: A Hardy Homestead Breed

-The Amazing Grazing Pigs for Small-Scale Farming OperationsPromoted by Promoted by American KuneKune Pig Society
+The Amazing Grazing Pigs for Small-Scale Farming OperationsPromoted by American KuneKune Pig Society

 Kathy Petersen – KuneKune pigs are making their way into small-scale farming operations across the country.
 You may ask yourself what makes these pigs so special … the simple answer is everything!
 This breed is extremely friendly, docile, and easy to handle.
 First-time pig farmers are just amazed at how easy they truly are.

 If you’re looking to start free-range pig farming, look no further than KuneKune pigs.
 They are easy on the environment and prefer grass instead of rooting up the earth.
 They are made to graze with a short snout, unlike other breeds making them very efficient grazing machines.
 The fact that they do not require much in the way of supplementary grains makes them very cost-effective as well.

 The pork that they produce is a succulent red marbled meat, locked in a layer of fat around it keeping it juicy and locking in the flavor.
 Sure, they are slower to mature, but if you’re raising pigs for meat, their pork is so worth the wait.
 From bacon to BBQ, feeding your family from the KuneKune pigs that you raise yourself gives you a great sense of pride.

 The AKKPS is the first KuneKune organization structured as a non profit in the USA, and is member governed.
 We are committed to the preservation and promotion of purebred, pedigreed, and DNA verified KuneKunes.
 The AKKPS promotes this delightful breed of heritage, grazing swine for all their many purposes.